Public Policy (PUBL)

 The public policy degree prepares students for positions in a variety of fields, including policy analysis, high-level administration, research, consulting and teaching.
 The curriculum provides students with an understanding of the policymaking process and the forces affecting it.
 Students are taught the basic tools and concepts for analyzing public policy, including the logic of policy analytic thinking; the ability to comprehend and make use of relevant social science research, theories and concepts; an understanding of research methodology and quantitative and qualitative research techniques; and the appropriate and effective use of these techniques in policy research and analysis.

 The M.P.P degree requires the completion of 37 credit hours, including the writing of a policy analysis paper.
 M.P.P. students without relevant professional experience are required to participate in an internship.
 Students take five interdisciplinary core courses: PUBL 603: Theory and Practice of Policy Analysis; PUBL 600: Research Methodology; PUBL 604: Statistical Analysis; PUBL 613: Managing Public Organizations; and PUBL 623: Governmental Budgeting.
 One course in each of the foundation disciplines (economics, political science and sociology) is also required.
-Students complete their studies by taking four other courses in one of the departmentís policy areas or disciplinary concentrations.
+Students complete their studies by taking four other courses in one of the departmentís policy areas.
 A thesis is optional.
 If a thesis is written, it replaces three credits of required course work in the policy concentration and the policy analysis paper.
 The masterís program was reaccredited by the National Association of Schools of Public Affairs and Administration in 2009.

 Students seeking the Ph.D degree must pass comprehensive and field examinations, and write and defend a dissertation.
 Each doctoral student plans an individual curriculum with his or her advisor.
 Typically, a student without a recent and relevant masterís degree takes 48 hours of course work, plus 18 hours of dissertation research.
 The 48 hours of formal course work normally includes the six core courses, one course in each of the three foundation disciplines (economics, political science and sociology), five courses in an area of concentration and two relevant elective courses.
 Students with appropriate previous training may complete their course work with fewer credits required.